unovue/radix-vue/docs/content/docs/overview/getting-started.md

 ---

 title: Getting started
-description: A quick tutorial to get you up and running with Radix Primitives.
+description: A quick tutorial to get you up and running with Reka UI.
 name: popover
 ---

 # Getting started

 <Description>
-A quick tutorial to get you up and running with Radix Primitives.
+A quick tutorial to get you up and running with Reka UI.
 </Description>

 ## Implementing a Popover